 Keto Gelatin (Carnivore-Friendly) – A fun, almost zero-carb recipe to make for the whole family.
 These are a delicious and healthy jello alternative!

 No Bake Cheesecake Pudding

 - Put the sour cream in a wide dish and sprinkle the gelatin over the top.
-You want as much surface area as possible; the wider the dish, the better.
-Leave aside to “bloom" while it sits and thickens.
+You want to cover as much surface area as possible; the wider the dish, the better.
+Set aside to "bloom" and thicken.

-- Bring the water to a simmer in a small saucepan on the stove over medium heat.
-Whisk in sweetener, until it dissolves.
+- Bring the water to a simmer in a small saucepan over medium heat.
+Whisk in sweetener, until dissolved.

-- Remove the saucepan from heat and add the thickened cream.
-Mix well until gelatin is completely dissolved.
+- Remove saucepan from heat and add in the thickened cream.
+Mix well, until gelatin is completely dissolved.

-- Pour into individual pudding cups like ramekins or one main serving dish.
+- Pour into individual pudding cups or one large serving dish.

-- Refrigerate for at least 2 hours or until completely set.
+- Refrigerate for at least 2 hours, until set.
 Serve chilled.

 To obtain the most accurate representation of the nutritional information in a given recipe, please calculate the nutritional information with the actual ingredients and amounts used, using your preferred nutrition calculator.
 Under no circumstances shall the this website and the author be responsible for any loss or damage resulting for your reliance on the given nutritional information.

 Jessica Haggard is the creator of Primal Edge Health, where she shares simple, nourishing low-carb, keto and carnivore diet recipes.